btdrizzle/CapstoneProject/README.md

 ---
 Overall... on the fun side it could be neat to create something that would suspend reality a bit for someone... something soothing and calming and beautiful.
 Yes, in some ways the exact opposite of a "marketplace."
 I'd like to be impressive to prospective clients and also offer practical solutions so I can make some $$$.

+---

+## Final Decision

+I have decided to make a text based RPG for my capstone project.
+I need to think of a theme, but am interested in using the Watson AI like you mentioned.
+I don't know the capabilities of this AI, but have read that it helps with conversation with game characters?
+I'd like to create not necessarily another world but a dimension/place that conveys a feeling of being lost, or you don't know how you got there, and you have to figure out where you are and who you are and why you're there.
+This concept could be interesting... something more straightforward is a mystery to be solved.
+I'd like to create something where a user can get lost in the game and suspend reality for a bit.
+Not necessarily addictive but interesting to play and keeps user attention.
+I could incorporate music into the game with leitmotif - specific characters and places will be represented by speicific music... every time.
+This could possibly be a device to help solve the puzzle/get through the game.
+I think a game will be much more interesting for me to make.